 We like to form the design sprint process to be able to run a whole design iteration phase.
 This means that the designers do the design tasks and researchers do user testing (or other types of research).
 So at the next meeting, they can present the new design and the feedback from the users as well.

 We at UX studio like working in week-long design sprints.
 There are some products where we can do two iteration rounds a week.
 This means two design and two research rounds per week.
 But in this case, we need a very close and effective collaboration from the participants.

 How can we build design in the agile development processes?

 The first and maybe the most important step is to realize that design is not just a quick project before the development phase.
 Design is a process, which follows the product for a whole lifetime.
 As long as you need developers, designers will be needed as well.

 As the design tasks are shorter than the development tasks, design sprints are shorter as well.
-Having dedign and development sprints with different length can sound a bit weird, but you just have to take care of the coordination between the two departments.
+Having design and development sprints with different lengths can sound a bit weird, but you just have to take care of the coordination between the two departments.

 And another important takeaway is not to mix design and developing sprints together.
 You cannot develop that feature which is still in the design phase.

 The design process needs cooperation from other parts of the team, too.
 The design will only be agile if it can involve everybody.
 When designers hold workshops or meetings it is necessary for business and development people to attend as well.
 Of course, it is not expected to invite everybody to these meetings but every party has to be represented.